cassgtz/Costco-Protein-Webapp/README.md

 2. Open your terminal, navigate to the BACKEND directory, and run this command: `node server.js` This will connect you to the DB & run the server on port 5000.

 3. Clone this current repository to your machine.
+4. In the project directory, run `npm install --save` to install required packages.
+Run available scripts as usual.

 ## Available Scripts

-In the project directory, you can run:

 ### `npm start`